Luxury Train Journey from Pretoria to Cape Town on the Blue Train

 With an 8:30AM departure, we headed to the Blue Train station in Pretoria around 7:30AM to sign in and grab a cup of coffee in the lounge.
 We sat next to two other couples about to depart on the journey as well, both first-timers; one couple from South Africa and one couple from the UK.
-We were the youngest couple on the train by a fair bit, with the majority of travelers in our parents’ age bracket more or less.
+We were the youngest couple on the train by a fair bit, with baby boomers making up the majority of the travelers on board.
 I immediately felt a bit out of my league.
 Look at these fancy couples, jetting out on this exclusive train journey, dressed to impress.
 Who are we?!

 “There are trains, there are luxury trains, and then there’s The Blue Train.”

-One of the guys who we ended up chatting with a fair bit on the train looked over at us and joked, “Isn’t it funny we how all think other people live like this; like this is normal for other people?
+One of the guys who we ended up chatting with on the train looked over at us and joked, “Isn’t it funny how we all think other people live like this; as if this is normal for other people?
 If it is, cheers!”
 I immediately liked them, and that sentiment set the tone for the journey in general.
 We were on board with people from all over the globe at all phases of life, including a number of South Africans who had saved to be able to enjoy this iconic journey.
 Some were celebrating special occasions (a 25th anniversary, a 60th birthday, fresh empty-nesters, etc.) and some were just splurging on an extra luxe experience as part of their South African itinerary.
 Regardless, for everyone it was special.
-No matter how well-traveled or how wealthy, journeys like this are absolutely unique and extraordinary for everyone and they’re meant to be that way!
+No matter how well-traveled or how wealthy, journeys like this are absolutely unique and extraordinary for everyone and they’re designed to be that way.

 With that in mind, we boarded and I let myself be the extra-excited and extra-grateful passenger that I was.
-Initially, I thought a 27-hour train journey may feel like a long time.
+Initially, I was concerned that a 27-hour train journey may feel like a long time.
 What do we do on board exactly?
 Well, there’s lots of pampering, eating, drinking, gazing and chatting, and I’ll tell you what: 27 hours goes by way too quickly once you get going.

 After checking into our room, Suite No. 2, we had an orientation with our butler, Michael.
 Each car has a dedicated butler to orient you with your cabin, and assist with any issues (e.g. Michael helped us with ironing Scott’s shirt for dinner and got me a converter when I was in a bind).
 After our orientation, we did what all luxury train passengers should do: we headed to the bar.